NoneErrOkSome/HyperFocus/a. Online Courses/a. Udemy/Jonas Schmedtmann/Python/Gemini Data structure - Algorithms/03 - Algorithms/3.1 Sorting/What is Sorting.md

 1. **It makes data easy for humans to read.** A list of high scores is much more useful when the highest score is at the top.
 A list of names is easier to look through when it's in alphabetical order.

 2. **It makes searching super fast.** This is the most important reason for a computer.
-While a simple [[01 - Linear Search.md]] works on any list, very fast searching algorithms are only possible if the list is already sorted.
-Sorting allows us to use powerful "shortcut" algorithms like [[02 - Binary Search (The Shortcut).md]], which is one of the fastest ways to find things.
+While a simple [[01 - Linear Search]] works on any list, very fast searching algorithms are only possible if the list is already sorted.
+Sorting allows us to use powerful "shortcut" algorithms like [[02 - Binary Search (The Shortcut)]], which is one of the fastest ways to find things.

 ---